 “She came to talk to you, huh?”

 “At the break of dawn...
 She ‘apologized’ on your behalf and offered breakfast.
 I declined, but enjoyed the company all the same.
-She has the gift of gab I haven’t seen in years...
+She has a gift of gab I haven’t seen in years...
 Alas, I had to get to work, so I asked her not to be too harsh on you.
 You’ve been working hard every single day.”

 “Yeah, though not in the way she suspects...
 You didn’t tell her, did you?”

-Dorin chuckled, and brought the pickaxe down from his shoulders, holding it just under the pick’s end.
-He held it firmly in both hands, the rounded tip pointed towards Firenze, raising his own.
+Dorin chuckled, and brought the pickaxe down from his shoulders, but held it just under the pick’s end instead.
+He gripped it firmly in both hands, the rounded tip pointed towards Firenze, raising his own.
+In the same fashion.

 “Then we best make today your final test.
 If you can land a hit on me, I won’t be waiting at the entrance of town all night.”

-The halls rang with their sticks, clashing again and again.
+And the halls rang with their sticks, clashing again and again.
 It was only cut by Firenze’s gasps and winces, knocked to the ground again and again only to pick himself back up.
 He would not falter, not now.
-The last few moons, the increased sessions against the retired General Dorin all built up to this day, his day.
+The last few moons, the increased sessions against the retired General Dorin all built up to this day.
+His day.
 No matter how battered and bruised, he would not give up.
 He will land that one hit.
-He will make it out in the world, becoming legendary, and make his mother proud.
+He will make it out in the world, become legend, and make his mother proud.
 He will make them all proud.

 But, most important of all, he will make his father proud.